canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 Corporation: Microsoft corporation
 ```

-I ran the domain through CiscoTalos, VirusTotal and URLScan.io seperately for a safe detonation and enrichment.
+I ran the domain through CiscoTalos, VirusTotal and URLScan.io seperately for individual analysis.
 The summary results were pretty definitive:

 **VirusTotal result:** The domain had 15 of 92 vendor detections, all categorized as phishing.